lucasmdo/engsoft2-tp1/README.md

 ![Context viewpoint of ShareX](http://i.imgur.com/HniXL8t.png?1 "Context viewpoint of ShareX") *Context viewpoint of ShareX*

-ShareXis a completely open source project and GitHub is the main platform in which it is developed.
+As we can see in the image above, ShareX is a completely open source project, released under the GNU GPLv3 license, and GitHub is the main platform in which it is maintained.
 Like any project hosted in GitHub, the developers come from everywhere as long as they are interested in ShareX and are willing to contribute.
 Nevertheless, the maintainer and owner of the project is the ShareX Team.
 Those people are the core developers of the ShareX.
+Every change made by external users are submitted by issuing pull requests and require approval from the ShareX Team in order to be released

-ShareX's main data source are programs and applications screens, which the user wants to capture.
+ShareX's main data source are programs and applications screens, which the user wants to capture, be this still images or videos.
 As an open source project, users can easily download the source code and build the program from GitHub.

+Because it is hosted on Github, support for ShareX is given through Github's issue system.
+One can create an issue on the application's page on Github and receive support from ShareX Team or any other user that has the answer.
+Also, one can report bugs and problems by creating an issue.

-ShareX can run on on Windows, mainly because it is developed in C#.
+ShareX is a Windows-only application and it was developed in C#.

 ## Releases